aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 progress of the analysis.
 It will start like this:

 ~~~
-Started analysis of SRR097977.fastq
+Started analysis of ERR026473_1.fastq
-Approx 5% complete for SRR097977.fastq
+Approx 5% complete for ERR026473_1.fastq
-Approx 10% complete for SRR097977.fastq
+Approx 10% complete for ERR026473_1.fastq
-Approx 15% complete for SRR097977.fastq
+Approx 15% complete for ERR026473_1.fastq
-Approx 20% complete for SRR097977.fastq
+Approx 20% complete for ERR026473_1.fastq
-Approx 25% complete for SRR097977.fastq
+Approx 25% complete for ERR026473_1.fastq
-Approx 30% complete for SRR097977.fastq
+Approx 30% complete for ERR026473_1.fastq
-Approx 35% complete for SRR097977.fastq
+Approx 35% complete for ERR026473_1.fastq
-Approx 40% complete for SRR097977.fastq
+Approx 40% complete for ERR026473_1.fastq
-Approx 45% complete for SRR097977.fastq
+Approx 45% complete for ERR026473_1.fastq
-Approx 50% complete for SRR097977.fastq
+Approx 50% complete for ERR026473_1.fastq
+Approx 55% complete for ERR026473_1.fastq
+Approx 60% complete for ERR026473_1.fastq
+Approx 65% complete for ERR026473_1.fastq
+Approx 70% complete for ERR026473_1.fastq
+Approx 75% complete for ERR026473_1.fastq
 ~~~
 {: .output}

-In total, it should take about five minutes for FastQC to run on all six of our FASTQ files.
+In total, it should take about five to ten minutes for FastQC to run on all fourteen of our FASTQ files.
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~
+Approx 75% complete for ERR029207_2.fastq
-Approx 80% complete for SRR098283.fastq
+Approx 80% complete for ERR029207_2.fastq
-Approx 85% complete for SRR098283.fastq
+Approx 85% complete for ERR029207_2.fastq
-Approx 90% complete for SRR098283.fastq
+Approx 90% complete for ERR029207_2.fastq
-Approx 95% complete for SRR098283.fastq
+Approx 95% complete for ERR029207_2.fastq
-Analysis complete for SRR098283.fastq
+Analysis complete for ERR029207_2.fastq
-dcuser@ip-172-31-58-54:~/dc_workshop/data/untrimmed_fastq$
+dcuser@ip-172-31-58-5:~/dc_workshop/data$
 ~~~
 {: .output}

-The FastQC program has created several new files within our `/data/untrimmed_fastq/` directory.
+The FastQC program has created several new files within our `/data/` directory.

 ~~~
 $ ls